-Nutrition plays a critical role in the healthy development of growing babies and toddlers.
-There are certain nutrients that you should pay particular attention to during the early years as they can impact the overall wellbeing of your child significantly.
+Nutrition plays a very important role in the healthy development of babies and toddlers.
+There are certain nutrients you should pay particular attention to during the early years as they can significantly impact the overall wellbeing of your child.

 Iron is one of the most important nutrients in a toddler’s diet.
 It can be difficult to gauge whether your little bub is meeting their requirements, so read on for the down-low on iron rich foods and ways to boost absorption to ensure they are!

 Iron is involved in the production of red blood cells and transportation of oxygen around the body.
 In addition to this it is needed for general growth, muscle formation and to support the immune system.
 Without adequate amounts of iron, toddlers can become anaemic, tired and sick and might not grow and develop to their full potential.

 Signs of low iron

 - Unexplained loss of appetite

 - Extreme tiredness

 - Shortness of breath

 It’s important to seek professional medical advice if you suspect your toddler may be iron deficient or anaemic.